curpe/super_cashier_program/README.md

 ## Test this code in your IDE.
-- 1. Clone this repositery.
+- 1. Clone this repository.

-- 2. After the code appears on your IDE, Open your `terminal`
+- 2. After the code appears on your IDE, Open your `terminal`.

-- 3. type this in your terminal
+- 3. type this in your terminal:
     ```
     python menu.py
     ```